dotmesh-io/docs/hugo/content/install-setup/gke.md

 kubectl apply -f https://get.dotmesh.io/yaml/etcd-operator-dep.yaml
 {{< /copyable >}}

+It may take a few minutes for the etcd operator to activate.
+Use `kubectl get pods -n dotmesh` to check for a running `etcd-operator` pod.

 ## Dotmesh

 Use the following command to apply the YAML configuration for running dotmesh: